strisys/mtc_repo-infrastructure/README.md

-# mtc_repo-infrastructure
+# Test for Course
-terraform Code for MTC
+Strisys Hub